-An example of tumor description according to TNM classification could be T1N0M0.
-This would mean that the tumor has only moderate localized spread, does not affect any lymph nodes and there are no distant metastases.
+An example of a tumor description according to the TNM classification could be T1N0M0.
+This would mean that the tumor has only moderate localized spread, does not affect any lymph nodes, and has no distant metastases.

-Lower case letters which precede the TNM code help to provide additional information.
-For example, ”a” means that a tumor was discovered by means of an autopsy, ”c” advises of clinical diagnosis, ”p” specifies confirmation of stage through pathological evaluation, ”y” means previous neo-adjuvant therapy, and ”r” indicates reoccurrence.
+Lowercase letters that precede the TNM code help provide additional information.
+For example, ‘a’ means that a tumor was discovered by means of an autopsy, ‘c’ indicates a clinical diagnosis, ‘p’ specifies confirmation of the stage through pathologic evaluation, ‘y’ means previous neoadjuvant therapy, and ‘r’ indicates recurrence.

-The combination of all three categories finally determines the tumor stage.
-Criteria for staging is specifically defined according to tumor type and is based on the statistical analysis of stage-specific prognosis and corresponding treatment options.
+The combination of all 3 categories determines the tumor stage.
+The criteria for staging are specifically defined according to tumor type and are based on the statistical analysis of stage-specific prognosis and corresponding treatment options.

-Staging is a routine part of tumor diagnostics since it has considerable influence on the course of the treatment.
-Necessary examination includes, among others, radiological modalities such as ultrasound, CT and x-ray (determination of tumor size and local spread, lymph node involvement as well as distant metastases), nuclear medicine, and tissue sampling for histological, immuno-histochemical and/or cytological examination.
+Staging is a routine part of tumor diagnostics because it has considerable influence on the course of treatment.
+Important diagnostic procedures for tumor staging involve radiologic modalities such as ultrasonography, computed tomography, and x-ray imaging (for determining tumor size and local spread, lymph node involvement, and distant metastases); nuclear medicine techniques; and tissue sampling for histologic, immunohistochemical, and/or cytologic examination.

 Note: Staging describes the totality of all indicated examinations that are necessary to determine malignant tumor spread.
 Observations are described by TNM classification and are assigned to a specific stage.